jaihysc/cc/doc/asmgen.md

 ## Instruction Selector

 The instruction selector uses macro expansion of the program graph to select the optimal pseudo-assembly.
-Each pattern contains information on cost, register preferences, and pseudo-assembly replacement.
-Cost guides the search for the optimal pattern, register preferences are added to the variables' respective register preference scores, pseudo-assembly replacement maps the IL instruction(s) to pseudo-assembly and creates additional temporaries where necessary.
+Each pattern contains information on cost and pseudo-assembly replacement.
+Cost guides the search for the optimal pattern, pseudo-assembly replacement maps the IL instruction(s) to pseudo-assembly and creates additional temporaries where necessary.
 Different patterns exist to cover different cases of how the operands are stored, i.e., in register, in memory, is immediate.
 See below for an example.

 To prepare for this stage, the assembly generator makes a pass through the intermediate language to load the symbol table and generate a program graph.

-More complex optimizations which are not possible with expression trees such as sub-expression elimination are the job of the optimizer.
+More complex optimizations which are not possible with macro expansion such as sub-expression elimination are the job of the optimizer.

 Possible ideas to explore in the future:
 - Ershov numbers